wl-lankin/snabby/README.md

 ## Requirements

 You need to install the complete Yourls project before you can use this repository.

 ## How to install

 Clone this repository in the root Yourls project folder on your webserver.
+Have fun!

 ```
 $ git clone https://github.com/BernhardK91/wl_snabby